SimonMoynihan33/optin-page/README.md

 - **Django Debug Mode** is disabled in production.
 - **CSRF Protection** is enabled.

-## Bugs & Fixes
-### Fixed Bugs
-- **Static Files Not Loading in Production:** Initially, static files weren’t being served correctly.
-This was resolved by configuring WhiteNoise to manage static files properly.
-- **Mailchimp Integration Not Working:** There were issues with API key validation, which were fixed by ensuring the API key and audience ID were correctly set in the `.env` file.
-- **Deployment Build Errors:** Incorrect build commands led to failures in deployment on Render.
-Adjusting the build command resolved this.

-### Known Issues (Unresolved)
-- **Cloudinary Integration Failed:** Originally, Cloudinary was planned for media storage, but it was removed due to persistent issues with images not being served correctly.

 ## Future Enhancements
 - Add an admin panel to view signups within Django.
 - Implement A/B testing for different landing page versions.